Kemp Klein

 4. Not including required drills and annual training, an employee maintains USERRA rights for a total of 5 years over the course of the entire employment with a single employer.

-5. For the first 30 days of military service, an employer must provide the same health insurance at the same employee premium contribution as if the employee was working.
-The employer should provide notice to the employee entering military service that at the conclusion of 30 days, the employee is entitled to the employer's group medical insurance for up to 24 months but at the expense of the employee.
-Consistent with COBRA, the employer may charge the employee in military service up to 102% of the premium.
-Ordinarily, however, the employee on active duty would qualify for military supplied medical coverage.
+5. For the first 30 days of military service, an employer must continue an employee’s health insurance coverage under the same terms as if the employee were actively working.
+After 30 days, the employee may elect to continue coverage under the employer’s group health plan for up to 24 months, at the employee’s expense.
+The employer may charge up to 102% of the full premium, consistent with COBRA.
+In many cases, employees on active duty may also qualify for military-provided health coverage.

 7. At the end of military service, an employee must report back to work for the first shift at least 8 hours after returning from military duty of 1-30 days; request reemployment within 14 days after completing military duty of 31-180 days and request reemployment within 90 days after completing military duty of 181 days or more.